gte959f/mac-dev-setup/README.md

 Installing these is straightforward but keeping them updated and interoperating is a pain.
 Here's some common issues, rituals, and errors:

 ### Android Studio & Tools
-Pull down Android Studio NOT [Android Developer Tools (now abandoned by Google)](http://developer.android.com/sdk/index.html) The SDK will be automagically installed in some directory (on OSX) like /Users/<you>/Library/Android/sdk.
+1. Pull down [Android Studio](http://developer.android.com/sdk/index.html) NOT Android Developer Tools (now abandoned by Google)
+The SDK will be automagically installed in some directory (on OSX) like `/Users/<you>/Library/Android/sdk` which you should setup under some environment variable in your *.bash_profile* (i.e. `$ANDROID_TOOLS_HOME`).
-You will need to add the $ANDROID_TOOLS_HOME/platform-tools and $ANDROID_TOOLS_HOME/tools subdirectories to your PATH for the command line tools like cordova and ionic to work
+You will need to add the `$ANDROID_TOOLS_HOME/platform-tools` and `$ANDROID_TOOLS_HOME/tools` subdirectories to your `$PATH` for the command line tools like cordova and ionic to work

-For ionic emulate to work with ios you'll need to also install ios-sim: npm install -g ios-sim

-cordova build for android will require ant (ugh).
-Just use homebrew to get it installed unless you want to self manage.  brew install ant; brew install ant-contrib
+2. Ionic uses cordova for building.  `cordova build` for the `android` target will require ant (ugh).
+Just use homebrew to get it installed unless you want to self manage.
+    $ brew install ant
+    $ brew install ant-contrib

-You'll need specific versions of the android sdk with the default cordova/ionic generators, but should be able to change then in manifest.xml later.
+3. You'll need specific versions of the android sdk for use with the default cordova/ionic code generators, but should be able to change then in manifest.xml later.
 Fire up Android Studio->Configure->SDK Manager to pull down the other sdk's.
-Or just run android on the command line if its all setup already http://stackoverflow.com/questions/24931155/cordova-3-5-0-install-error-please-install-android-target-19
+Or just run `$ android` on the command line if its all setup already.
+Then select all the tools under Android 19 or whatever cordova asks for. http://stackoverflow.com/questions/24931155/cordova-3-5-0-install-error-please-install-android-target-19

+### Emulators
+1. For ionic emulate to work with ios you'll need to also install ios-sim: `$ npm install -g ios-sim`

-Android emulator on Mac is dog slow.
+2. Android emulator on Mac is dog slow.
 Do a couple of things to make it bearable or just test on native devices.
-Install and configure https://www.genymotion.com/#!/download  and/or make sure to use SDK Manager to download x86 HAXM and x86 Atom Accelerators (scroll down near the bottom of the page).
-Make sure to configure an Android Virtual device targeted to the same sdk version you are building for and also using a virtual device which is Intel based if you want the HAXM speed ups to work. http://cordova.apache.org/docs/en/4.0.0/guide_platforms_android_index.md.html#Android%20Platform%20Guide
+- Install and configure (https://www.genymotion.com/#!/download)  and
+- Make sure to use SDK Manager to download x86 HAXM and x86 Atom Accelerators, scroll down near the bottom of [this page](http://cordova.apache.org/docs/en/4.0.0/guide_platforms_android_index.md.html#Android%20Platform%20Guide).
+- Make sure to configure an Android Virtual device targeted to the same sdk version you are building for and also using a virtual device which is Intel based if you want the HAXM speed ups to work.
+Fire up Android Studio and open any project.
+Select Tools->Android->AVD Manager and configure a virtual device ensuring that its system image is an x86 based one.

+### Debugging and LiveReload
+LiveReload will work with any websocket enabled browser or emulated device browser.
+It will allow for automatic code deploy to the target while you edit and save your files - making development and debugging a bit easier.
+There are a couple of different ways to run with [live reload mode](http://ionicframework.com/blog/live-reload-all-things-ionic-cli/)
+1. For browser based use ionic's serve: `$ ionic serve` will ask for an address to bind to
+2. For ios or emulator emulator with livereload:
+    $ ionic platform add [ios | android]
+    $ ionic build [ios | android]
+    $ ionic emulate [ios | android ] --livereload --consolelogs --serverlogs

+### Native devices
+Android
+See [these](http://developer.android.com/tools/device.html) general instructions and note:
+- First on the android device enable USB Debugging.
+Go to `Settings->About->Build Number`.
+Select `Build Number` 7 times to enable the Developer menu.
+Go to the `Developer` menu and enable `USB Debugging`.
+- Make sure to connect the Android device to your Mac (or other computer).
+- Fire up Android Studio and open any Project.
+Select `Device Monitor` and verify that you see the device.
+Also you can select `$ adb devices` to view a device list.
+If nothing shows up it may be that the device hasn't yet allowed the machine since the keys have not been sent by the host.
+Give the next step a shot.
+- Switch to your ionic project directory and run with all the debug settings on:
+    $ ionic build
+    $ ionic run --device --debug -l -c -s android

+### Publishing & Ongoing
+To publish your app will need to do some cleanup and follow some [steps](http://ionicframework.com/docs/guide/publishing.html)

+If you need switch the ip address that ionic will serve for live reload run:
+    $ ionic address

 Update cordova and ionic: sudo npm update -g cordova; sudo npm update -g ionic Might need to do the following to project directories: cordova platform update ios; cordova platform update android